crystal-lang/crystal-book/guides/performance.md

 However, if you are writing a program and you realize that writing a semantically equivalent, faster version involves just minor changes, you shouldn't miss that opportunity.

 And always be sure to profile your program to learn what its bottlenecks are.
 For profiling, on Mac OSX you can use [Instruments Time Profiler](https://developer.apple.com/library/prerelease/content/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Instrument-TimeProfiler.html), which comes with XCode.
-On Linux, a program that can profile C/C++ programs, like [gprof](https://sourceware.org/binutils/docs/gprof/), should work.
+On Linux, any program that can profile C/C++ programs, like [perf](https://perf.wiki.kernel.org/index.php/Main_Page) or [Callgrind](http://valgrind.org/docs/manual/cl-manual.html), should work.

 Make sure to always profile programs by compiling or running them with the `--release` flag, which turns on optimizations.